Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints a number with two decimal places
+Script that converts base 10 to base 16